openmanuscript/openmanuscript/specification_v1.1.md

 The Open Manuscript data specification is a set of files and directories contained within a single top level directory.
-All files are ASCII POSIX text files.
+All files are ASCII POSIX text files, in either `json` or `markdown` format, as required in the specification.

 This specification defines the data that OpenManuscript expects and supports.
-Other files can appear in directories and subdirectories, and other data can appear in `JSON` files, but this data is ignored by the OpenManuscript specification.
+Other files can appear in directories and subdirectories, and other data can appear in `json` files, but this data is ignored by the OpenManuscript specification.
 Thus, the file format can be extended by other applications.

 - **manuscript directory** (required).
 Top level directory.
 This is